twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 ![nikto](https://github.com/user-attachments/assets/3fd6b280-f9c4-4f27-84bb-446aaf06644e)

 Most of them are forbidden, but squirrelmail takes us to a webmail login.
-This must be the 110/tcp pop3 port that was revealed in the nmap scan.
-I tried to log in with some default credentials but no luck.
+This is the 110/tcp pop3 port that was revealed in the nmap scan.
+I tried to log in with user name milesdyson and some default credentials but no luck.
 Let's take note of the error message "Unknown user or password incorrect."

 # SMB Enumeration
 Our nmap scan revealed 445/tcp for smbd Samba.

 ![nmap smb](https://github.com/user-attachments/assets/0b5faf0f-148e-4228-88a6-695927533129)

-A good tool for digger deeper on this is enum4linux.
+A good tool for digging deeper on smb shares is enum4linux.
 ```bash
 enum4linux $ip | tee enum.txt
 ```